 If you’re concerned about global warming, here’s one of the Philadelphia facts you may want to know: is it above sea level?

-Rest assured most of the city is.
+Rest assured that most of the city is.
 The lowest point in Philly is 10 feet above sea level near the Delaware River, while the highest point is 445 feet above sea level in Chestnut Hill–another good reason to move to this neighborhood!

 9. Philadelphia has a lot of nicknames.